 There are no shortcuts to reaching your goals as a system trader.
 However, you can speed up the process by acquiring the right information and skillsets.
 Doing this is Your opportunity to have someone show you how to the puzzle of system trading works, without having to figure it all out by yourself.

-If you're an aspiring system trader who wants to achieve success as quickly as possible, ELM Ignition and System Development Master Class are for you.
-These are educational experiences designed to show you the specific skills needed to become profitable.
-If you genuinely want to improve your trading for 2020, it's the most valuable investment in yourself that you could make.
+If you're an aspiring system trader who wants to achieve success as quickly as possible, System Development Master Class is for you.
+This course is an educational experience designed to show you the specific skills needed to become profitable.
+If you genuinely want to improve your trading, it's the most valuable investment in yourself that you could make.